About this Website

 “By diverse means we arrive at the same end”

 This website contains a complete and unabridged text of The Canterbury Tales in its original Middle English, alongside a transcript that updates each word into the spelling of the Oxford English Dictionary.
-As well as ensuring the words are easier to recognise and the stories easier to understand, this modern-spelling edition also includes a tooltip glossary for unfamiliar words and phrases, and links to Wikipedia throughout the General Prologue and some of the more popular tales.
-Perfect for anyone interested in reading Chaucer’s 14th Century masterpiece, it is free to read and use.
+This modernised-spelling edition also includes a tooltip glossary for unfamiliar words and phrases, and links to Wikipedia throughout the General Prologue and one or two of the more popular tales.
+The site is suitable for anyone seeking to explore Chaucer’s 14th Century masterpiece, and is free to read and use.

-You are free to read the complete work online, if you wish to copy or print it out, please request permission here.
+You are welcome to read the complete work online, if you wish to copy or print it out, please request permission here.

-There are obviously many ways to read Chaucer, snd my advice when starting out — whether in the original or the transcript (or a combination of the two) — is that the word endings “-n,” or “-en” (which have to do with plurality and tense) can be largely read over or ignored when attempting to understand the word’s meaning, for example, “weren” can be understood simply as “were,” “longen” as “long,” etc.
+I’m not an academic, but reckon I can understand Chaucer’s words quite well through my work.
+There are obviously many ways to read Chaucer, and my advice when starting out — whether in the original or the transcript (or combination of the two) — is that the word endings “-n,” or “-en” (which have to do with plurality and tense) can be largely read over or ignored when attempting to understand the word’s meaning; “weren” can be understood simply as “were;” “longen” as “long,” etc.

-The text has been prepared using The Oxford English Dictionary, searchable at OED.com (with a subscription), and Wiktionary, which is an excellent alternative.
+The website is still being developed, and the transcript worked on and continually being improved.
+I have followed the spelling of The Oxford English Dictionary, searchable at OED.com (with a subscription), and mostly used the definitions of Wiktionary, which is an excellent alternative.
 W. W. Skeat’s Middle English Glossary (A-D) (E-K) (L-R) (S-Z), and Index of Proper Names were also extensively used, and are available online at Wikisource.